-6.2 Numerical Experiments
+Numerical Experiments

-Fully numerical thermo-mechanical models were used to test more realistic scenarios of continental convergence (Fig. 4 bottom), in which one of the continental plates under-thrusts the other (simple shear mode, or continental "subduction"), the raising topography undergoes internal deformations, and the major thrust faults play an active role in localization of the deformation and in the evolution of the range.
+Fully numerical thermo-mechanical models were used to test more realistic scenarios of continental convergence (Fig. 6 bottom), in which one of the continental plates under-thrusts the other (simple shear mode, or continental "subduction"), the raising topography undergoes internal deformations, and the major thrust faults play an active role in localisation of the deformation and in the evolution of the range.
 Also, in the numerical experiments, there is no pre-defined initial topography, which forms and evolves in time as a result of deformation and coupling between tectonic deformation and erosion processes.
-We show the tests for two contrasting cases: slow convergence and slow erosion (Western Alps, 6 mm/y, $k = 500-1000 \text{ m}^2/\text{y}$) and very fast convergence and fast erosion (India - Himalaya collision, 6 cm/y during the first stage of continent continent subduction, up to 15 cm/y at the preceding stage of oceanic subduction, $k = 3000-10000 \text{ m}^2/\text{y}$).
-The particular interest of testing the model for the conditions of the India-Himalaya-Tibet collision refers to the fact that this zone of both intensive convergence (Patriat and Achache, 1984) and erosion (e.g., Hurtrez et al., 1999) belongs to the same geodynamic framework of India-Eurasia collision as the Tien Shan range considered in the semi-analytical experiments discussed in the previous sections (Fig. 1a).
+We show the tests for two contrasting cases: slow convergence and slow erosion (Western Alps, 6 mm/y, k = 500- 1,000 m^2/y) and very fast convergence and fast erosion (India-Himalaya collision, 6 cm/y during the first stage of continent-continent subduction, up to 15 cm/y at the preceding stage of oceanic subduction, k = $3,000-10,000 \text{ m}^2/\text{y}$).
+The particular interest of testing the model for the conditions of the India-Himalaya-Tibet collision refers to the fact that this zone of both intensive convergence (Patriat and Achache, 1984) and erosion (e.g., Hurtrez et al., 1999) belongs to the same geodynamic framework of India-Eurasia collision as the Tien Shan range considered in the semi-analytical experiments from the previous sections (Fig. 1).